Jelly MDHV

 1. Legal consultation

 This is where you speak to an attorney to determine if you want them to represent you.
-You’ll give them the details of the accident and they’ll tell you whether or not you have a case.
+You give them the details of the accident, and they tell you whether or not you have a case.

 2. Accident investigation